edlee123/glow/examples/dpop_campaign/README.md

 # D-Pop Campaign - Generation Guide

-This guide explains how to use Glow to generate creative concepts and assets for the D-Pop campaign.
-The process involves three main steps:
+This guide explains how to use Glow to generate creative concepts and assets for a hypothetic D-Pop campaign.
+The process involves the main steps:

 1. Generating concepts from the campaign brief
 2. Generating assets from the concepts